ttacon/lars/README.md

 Why Another HTTP Router?
 ------------------------
-Have you ever been painted into a corner by a framework, **ya me too!** and I've noticed that allot of routers out there, IMHO, are adding so much functionality that they are turning into Web Frameworks, (which is fine, frameworks are important) however, not at the expense of flexibility and configurability.
+Have you ever been painted into a corner by a framework, **ya me too!** and I've noticed that a lot of routers out there, IMHO, are adding so much functionality that they are turning into Web Frameworks, (which is fine, frameworks are important) however, not at the expense of flexibility and configurability.
 So with no further ado, introducing LARS an HTTP router that can be your launching pad in creating a framework for your needs.
 How?
 Context is an interface [see example here](https://github.com/go-playground/lars/blob/master/examples/all-in-one/main.go), where you can add as little or much as you want or need and most importantly...**under your control**.

 Key & Unique Features
 --------------